• Skip to primary navigation

 exec dbms_stats.gather_table_stats('OWNER', 'TABLE_NAME');

-We can also run below command to generate stats on all the stale object in the schema
+We can also run the below command to generate stats on all the stale objects in the schema

 exec dbms_stats.gather_schema_stats(ownname => '<schema name>', cascade => TRUE, options => 'GATHER AUTO');